What is loan-to-value ratio?

 If you want to decrease your LVR (and avoid paying LMI), a family member may be able to help.

 By using a portion of the equity in their home to guarantee part of your loan, a family member can help you buy a property sooner and without the extra cost of LMI.
-At Westpac, this is known as a Parental Guarantee.
+At Westpac, this is known as a Family Security Guarantee.

 Another option to reduce your LVR is simply to continue saving until you have a larger deposit.
 It may be worth saving more aggressively for a period, if it means lowering your LVR and saving on LMI and higher interest.
 You could also consider buying a cheaper home in order to get a foothold in the market.